-It has taken me many years to visit Rhys' grave in Cheriton, but I eventually made it, on a brilliant sunny winter's day.
-Rather surprisingly, the stone is propped up against the church wall just left of the main door.
-At least the village has recognised the author's once presence in their parish, because she is mentioned in the church guide book.
+It took me many years to visit Rhys' grave in Cheriton, but I eventually made it, on a brilliant sunny winter's day.
+Rather surprisingly, the memorial stone is propped up against the church wall just left of the main door.
+At least the village has recognised the famous author's once presence in their parish, because she is mentioned in the church guide book.

 |Jean Rhys' grave, Cheriton Fitzpaine|